History of Thailand: Restoration under Rama I

-During the reign of Rama I, the foreign policy was still focused on the threat of Burma.
-In 1786, Burma's new king Bodawpaya ordered the nine Burmese armies in a surprise attack against Siam.
-The Burmese army invaded through the Three Pagoda Pass.
-The war came to be known as the "Nine Armies' Wars".
-However, the Siamese were victorious.
+Foreign policy under Rama I still turned on the Burmese threat.
+In 1786 the new Burmese king Bodawpaya sent nine armies against Siam in a surprise attack through the Three Pagoda Pass, in what became known as the "Nine Armies' Wars", and the Siamese won.
 In 1805 Lanna (North Thailand) was largely brought under control of Bangkok.
 Rama I also attempted unsuccessfully to conquer the important trading ports of Tenasserim.

-At the time of Rama I, Cambodia was practically administered as a province of Siam, as rival Vietnam had to deal with internal problems.
-Only when the new Vietnamese emperor Gia Long had ascended to the throne was the influence of Siam in Cambodia again contested.
-Relations with Vietnam took on a prominent place in this epoch, as there was yet to be significant relations with the European colonial powers during the reign of Rama I.
+Cambodia was in effect administered as a province of Siam while its rival Vietnam dealt with internal troubles, and Siamese influence there was contested again only when the emperor Gia Long came to the throne.
+Vietnam accordingly mattered more in this reign than the European colonial powers, with whom relations were still slight.

-One of the most important achievements of Rama I was the codification of all the country's laws into a work of 1,700 pages called the Three Seals Law.
-This law remained valid in its basic traits until the beginning of the twentieth century.
+Rama I codified the country's laws in the 1,700-page Three Seals Law, which remained valid in its basic traits until the beginning of the twentieth century.

-Siam also had a high level of cultural achievement.
-The Buddhist canon (Pāli Canon) was collected and reformulated within the framework of a Grand Council.
-The arts were promoted, as well as the construction of new palaces and temples in the capital.
-Literature and theatre also thrived: important works such as the 3,000-page Ramakian epic were produced.
-Additionally, works from Chinese, Mon, Javanese, Persian, and Indian languages were translated into Thai.
+A Grand Council collected and reformulated the Buddhist canon, the Pāli Canon.
+The court promoted the arts and the building of palaces and temples in the capital, literature and theatre produced works such as the 3,000-page Ramakian epic, and texts were translated into Thai from Chinese, Mon, Javanese, Persian and Indian languages.

-Although Rama I continued the traditions of Ayutthaya in many respects, the new empire was more centralized than its predecessors.
-A particularly important innovation was the stronger emphasis on rationality in the relationship between the monarch and his subjects.
-Rama I was the first king in the history of the country who justified his decisions before the highest officials.
+Rama I continued Ayutthayan tradition in many respects, but his state was more centralized than its predecessors.
+He put more weight on reason in the relation between monarch and subject, and was the first Thai king to justify his decisions before the highest officials.